Carnival currently operates 29 cruise ships with even more newbuilds scheduled to join the fleet between 2027 and 2033.

 Mardi Gras

-The Mardi Gras not only introduced Carnival’s Excel class, but it also broke new ground by being the first ship in its class to use Liquified Natural Gas, promoting a more eco-friendly way to cruise.
+The Mardi Gras not only introduced Carnival’s Excel class, but she also broke new ground by being the first ship in class to use Liquified Natural Gas, promoting a more eco-friendly way to cruise.

 This ship isn’t just about smooth sailing.
-It’s a centre of excitement.
+She’s a center for excitement.
 The BOLT roller coaster offers high-speed fun while Family Feud Live lets everyone join in friendly competition.
 The RedFrog Tiki Bar is perfect for sipping a refreshing drink in a tropical setting, while WaterWorks aqua park keeps the fun going all day.

 Dining on the Mardi Gras is sure to be an adventure.
 Try something different with Chibang!, a unique blend of Mexican and Chinese dishes.
 The revamped Fahrenheit 555 steakhouse is another option, complemented by the delights at Rudi’s Seagrill and Shaq’s Big Chicken, which you won’t want to miss.